-Hi!
+Hello!
 I’m Josie, The Mindful Cook.
+Welcome!

-THE MINDFUL COOK PHILOSOPHY
+THE MINDFUL COOK PHILOSOPHY:

-I have a diploma in Eating Psychology, accredited by the CMA, am a Silver member of the International Alliance of Holistic Practitioners and am studying applied nutrition with the Sano School of Culinary Medicine.
+I have a diploma in Eating Psychology, accredited by the CMA, am a Silver member of the International Alliance of Holistic Practitioners and am studying Applied Nutrition with the Sano School of Culinary Medicine.